companieshouse/overseas-entities-web/docs/use-nodemon-in-docker-chs-development-dev-mode.md

 Remove the  include(path = 'repositories/overseas-entities-web/Tiltfile.dev')
 ```

-*WARNING* Whenever you change the 'dev mode' settings in  `docker-chs-development` (using `./bin/chs-dev development disable/enable`) the `Tilefile` is regenerated and you need to re-apply the above changes.
+*WARNING* Whenever you change the 'dev mode' settings in  `docker-chs-development` (using `./bin/chs-dev development disable/enable`) the `Tiltfile` is regenerated and you need to re-apply the above changes.

 ## Who thought of this?